senner008/laradock/README.md

 MYSQL_VERSION=latest
 then type this command

-$ docker-compose exec mysql bash (ensure you have latest version of docker-compose)
+- $ docker-compose exec mysql bash (ensure you have latest version of docker-compose)
-$ mysql -u root -p
-(login as root)
+- $ mysql -u root -p (login as root) / mysql -uroot -proot

 - ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'root';
 - ALTER USER 'root'@'%' IDENTIFIED WITH mysql_native_password BY 'root';